smithy-lang/smithy/docs/source-1.0/spec/core/http-traits.rst

 .. rubric:: ``httpResponseCode`` is only used on output

-``httpResponseCode`` is ignored when resolving the HTTP bindings of an operation's input structure.
-This means that if a structure that contains members marked with the ``httpResponseCode`` trait is used as the top-level input structure of an operation, then those members are sent as part of the :ref:`protocol-specific document <http-protocol-document-payloads>` sent in the body of the request.
+``httpResponseCode`` is ignored when resolving the HTTP bindings of any structure except an operation's output structure.
+This means that if a structure that contains members marked with the ``httpResponseCode`` trait is not used as an output structure of an operation, then those members are sent as part of the :ref:`protocol-specific document <http-protocol-document-payloads>` sent in the body of the request.

 .. smithy-trait:: smithy.api#cors